Quantcast

 According to Heritage Foundation, the one college student to try voter fraud in recent memory was promptly caught by the Interstate Voter Registration Crosscheck Program.
 He was sentenced to serve six months in a state correctional facility, but that sentence was suspended on the condition that he pay a $2,000 fine and complete 200 hours of community service.
 He was also stripped of his right to vote in New Hampshire.

-Clearly, election security is tight in New Hampshire and the systems in place are working.
-But new legislation would attack young people in New Hampshire by eliminating the affidavit option that has obviously worked to make voting accessible and fair in New Hampshire.
-The only reason to make these changes is expedite political agendas.
+Election security is tight in New Hampshire and the systems in place are working.
+But new legislation would attack young people in New Hampshire by eliminating the affidavit option that has worked to make voting accessible and fair in New Hampshire.

 Share the Facts